bigpipe/bigpipe/README.md

 npm install --save bigpipe
 ```

+## Versioning

+To keep track of cross module compatibility, the imported components will be synced
+on minor releases.
+For example, `bigpipe@0.5.0` will always be compatible with
+`pagelet@0.5.0` and `pipe.js@0.5.0`.

 ## Support

 Got stuck?
 Or can't wrap your head around a concept or just want some feedback,